-For all goods and nominated countries, the NIP has been set at the level of the preliminary normal values for respective exporters.
+For all goods and nominated countries (other than exports by JIGANG), the NIP has been set at the level of the normal values for respective exporters.
 This means that the lesser duty rule does not come into effect and the proposed measures are linked to the full margin of dumping.
+In relation to JIGANG the NIP is equal to the ascertained export price.
+This creates a measure whereby no interim countervailing duty (ICD) is payable but variable duty will be payable if the actual export price falls below the ascertained export price.

-The Commission proposes to recommend that the dumping duties take the form of a fixed amount of duty per tonne (calculated as a percentage of the export price) plus a variable amount of duty if the actual export price is below the ascertained export price.
+The Commission recommends to the Minister that the dumping duties take the form of a fixed amount of duty per tonne (calculated as a percentage of the export price) plus a variable amount of duty if the actual export price is below the ascertained export price.